6 Red Flags Your Partner Is In Lust, Not In Love

 3. They Never Text You Back

-If someone is ghosting or breadcrumbing you, well, that's a whole other topic completely, but what if they always take way too much time to get back to you.
+If someone is ghosting or breadcrumbing you, well, that's a whole other topic completely.
+But what if they always take way too much time to get back to you?
 You're not buying that "I'm busy" line every time, are you?

 When people are in love, they want to connect to each other.
-That's not to say you have to, or should, be in communication 24/7, just that there is a certain level of attachment involved when it comes to love.
+That's not to say you have to or should be in communication 24/7, just that there is a certain level of attachment involved when it comes to love.

-Helen E. Fisher at Rutgers University pointed to three primary emotional categories for mating: "lust, attraction, and attachment."
+Helen E. Fisher at Rutgers University points to three primary emotional categories for mating: "lust, attraction, and attachment."
 According to her, on the lust side of the spectrum, sexual gratification is what a person seeks, while the attachment side (which is where love falls) is "characterized by the maintenance of close social contact in mammals, accompanied in humans by feelings of calm, comfort, and emotional union with a mate."
 So if this person isn't in sync with you enough to hit send, what they are feeling is probably not coming from the heart.

 4. Mysterious Is Their Middle Name

 It's kind of easy to tell if someone only wants sex from you, but it might be more challenging to determine that they're after you for other shallow reasons that aren't linked to love.
-If the object of your affection doesn't take the time to get to know you, or doesn't share themselves with you, your connection may not be all that deep or lasting.
+If the object of your affection doesn't take the time to get to know you or doesn't share themselves with you, your connection may not be all that deep or lasting.

 5. They Seek Control

 "Infatuation seeks to control.
 Love is when you cede control," Parikh said.
 “Love understands that we are all autonomous beings seeking our individual fulfillment, which may not perfectly align to your vision.”
-A controlling partner does not have your best interests at heart, nor so they even care what those best interests may be.
+A controlling partner does not have your best interests at heart, nor do they even care what those best interests may be.
 If it is love, your partner will want you for you.

 6. Fighting Ends Without Resolution